magudelo/DataAssimilationToolboxMatlab/README.md

 goal of data assimilation is to combine the knowledge of models, measurements and uncertainties to obtain a better estimation than either the measurements or the models alone can provide.
-The application of this technique arises in many fields such as weather forecasting, oceanography, space weather forecasting and air quality.
+The application of this technique arises in many fields such as weather forecasting, oceanography, space weather forecasting and air quality. <br>
 Although data assimilation is a highly active research domain, Matlab does not have an official data assimilation toolbox.
 This is why the goal of this thesis has been to develop a generic data assimilation toolbox for Matlab with at least five